doctest/doctest/doc/markdown/roadmap.md

 - ability to provide a temp folder that is cleared between each test case
 - make the _MESSAGE assert macros work with variadic arguments - and maybe write the ones for binary/unary/fast asserts as well
 - move from operator "<<" to "<=" for capturing the left operand when decomposing binary expressions with templates
+- think about silencing warnings about unused variables when DOCTEST_CONFIG_DISABLE is used - see commit 6b61e8aa3818c5ea100cedc1bb48a60ea10df6e8 or issue #61

 ### Things that are very unlikely to enter the roadmap:

+- think about removing the binary asserts (leaving only the fast binary asserts) because normal asserts + no try/catch in asserts are almost the same
 - move the "react()" part (the one that throws for REQUIRE asserts - or for when "abort-after=<int>" is reached) to a function call in the while() part of the asserts
 - stop using underscores for the begining of identifiers - the anonymous variables - against the standard...
 - templated fixture test cases